KyonC/Project-Manager/README.md

 # Project-Manager
-The project manager for Ammic
+The Project Manager for Ammic